vivekgupta4Git/AwakeningViewHolderLife/README.md

 Step 2.
 Add the dependency

 	dependencies {
-	        implementation 'com.github.vivekgupta4Git:AwakeningViewHolderLife:1.0.5'
+	        implementation 'com.github.vivekgupta4Git:AwakeningViewHolderLife:1.0.4'
 	}

   Make your recyclerview's viewholder aware its lifecycle by extending it with LifeAwareViewHolder class Also, extend your recyclerview's adapter to AdapterWithLCViewHolder What perks do you get ?
-  1. Create Viewmodel for each ItemView of RecyclerView
+  1. Create Viewmodel for each ItemView of RecyclerView (inside OnBindViewHolder only)
-  2. Observe any livedata inside this Viewholder
+  2. Observe any livedata inside this Viewholder.
   3. No need to call notifyAdapter about any change in the Itemview.